 You most likely opened this guide because you were curious about the correct swing direction of bathroom doors.
 Now, you know that a bathroom door should always swing inward!

-While it’s not written into the building code per say, it is a good measure for several reasons that I’ll be covering shortly.
+While it’s not written into the building code per se, it is a good measure for several reasons that I’ll be covering shortly.

 In fact, you should not find any homes or businesses with bathroom doors that swing outward.
 This is why all commercial buildings instruct you to push instead of pull the door when entering the bathroom.

-If you find a bathroom door that swings outward, this could indicate poor construction or a poor design choice!
+Finding a bathroom door that swings outward could indicate poor construction or a poor design choice!

 Reasons Bathroom Doors Swing Inward